Graph cover-saturation: Abstract

 \section{Abstract}

 Graph $G$ is \emph{$F$-saturated} if $G$ contains no copy of graph $F$ but any edge added to $G$ produces at least one copy of $F$.
 One common variant of saturation is to remove the former restriction: $G$ is \emph{$F$-semi-saturated} if any edge added to $G$ produces at least one new copy of $F$.
 In this paper we take this idea one step further.
-Rather than just allowing edges of $G$ to be in a copy of $F$, we require it: $G$ is \emph{$F$-dominated} if every edge of $G$ is in a copy of $F$.
-It turns out that there is smooth interaction between domination and semi-saturation, which opens for investigation a natural analogue to saturation numbers.
-Therefore we present preliminary domination-saturation theory and structural bounds for the domination-saturation numbers of graphs.
-We also establish asymptotic domination-saturation densities for cliques and paths, and upper and lower bounds (with small gaps) for cycles and stars.
+Rather than just allowing edges of $G$ to be in a copy of $F$, we require it: $G$ is \emph{$F$-covered} if every edge of $G$ is in a copy of $F$.
+It turns out that there is smooth interaction between coverage and semi-saturation, which opens for investigation a natural analogue to saturation numbers.
+Therefore we present preliminary cover-saturation theory and structural bounds for the cover-saturation numbers of graphs.
+We also establish asymptotic cover-saturation densities for cliques and paths, and upper and lower bounds (with small gaps) for cycles and stars.